hidenorly/bt_proximity_monitor/README.md

 Watch whether bt devices (your phone, etc) is in ranged or not and do something.

+# Dependency

+* hcitool
+* rfcomm
+* ruby (confirmed on 2.2 but other versions should be fine too)
+* Confirmed OS is Ubuntu Mate 16.04 LTS on Raspberry Pi3 but others should be fine too.

 # You can set target device

 ```